-This short assignment (700-1000 words) asks you to analyze a scholarly source you find through your own research.
+This short assignment (minimum 600 words) asks you to analyze a scholarly source you find through your own research.
 You should submit your paper as an attachment via email before class the day it is due.
 Your analysis should address the following prompts:

 - Keep in mind that academic arguments are shaped by disciplinary conventions and expectations.
 Sociologists make different sorts of arguments and use different sorts of methods, analysis, and evidence than historians or literary critics.
 To the best of your ability and knowledge, explain how this author’s argument, methods, analysis, evidence, etc. are appropriate for their discipline and academic field.
-If you are not sure about the disciplinary conventions, focus on describing the author’s approach to key aspects of the text: introduction and conclusion, structure, citations, etc.
+If you are not sure about the disciplinary conventions, explain how this author’s thinking and approach differs from the public sources you have read on your topic.

-As you address these prompts, you should aim to incorporate specific quotes from the text in order to support and develop your analysis.
-You should include appropriate APA in-text citations and include an APA References page as well.
-Our handbook has instructions for APA citations.
+Also, as you address these prompts, you should aim to incorporate specific quotes from the text in order to support and develop your analysis.
+You should include appropriate in-text citations and include a “References” page as well (the citations do not factor into the word limit).
+Our handbook has instructions for citations; use APA citation guidelines.